Expected value of sample information calculations for risk prediction model development: Context and Notations

 The developments proposed here are also applicable to the situations where more than one model is being evaluated.
 We do not present this for the ease of presentation but the general principles will be the same.

-In the current development sample $d$ of size $n$, given $\theta$ and $\hat{\theta}$ while plugging in the empirical estimate of $\eta$ (a weight of $1/n$ assigned to each observation), a consistent estimate of NBs can be written as:
+Assume for the moment that we have access to the true parameters $\theta$.
+While plugging in the empirical estimate of $\eta$ (a weight of $1/n$ assigned to each observation), then a consistent estimate of NBs based on the development sample $d$ is: